Alternatively, you can view extracts specifically relevant to your electrical supplies below:

 D5 – Air Conditioning

-All air conditioning installations to the chalets including ‘stand alone’ portable units require a separate electrical supply which must be requested from the Official Electrical Contractor by the Exhibitor or the Exhibitor’s air conditioning Contractor.
-The Exhibitor or Exhibitors’ air conditioning Contractor will be responsible for the payment of all charges to provide the required electrical supply.
-The electrical supplies for air conditioning systems to the chalets will be provided by generators independent of other site supplies and will be subject to restricted running hours (See Regulation C10).
+All air conditioning installations to the chalets including ‘stand-alone’ portable units require a separate electrical supply which must be requested from the official electrical contractor by the Exhibitor or the Official Air Conditioning contractor.
+The Exhibitor or official air conditioning contractor will be responsible for the payment of all charges to provide the required electrical supply.
+The electrical supplies for air conditioning systems to the Chalets will be provided by generators independent of other Site supplies and will be subject to restricted running hours (See Regulation C15).